threewebcode/W3/guide/vim.md

 The motion has direction and scope.
 The direction are up, down, left, right.
 The scope is character, word, block, paragraph.
 The window can be splitted, switched and closed.

+The command list has call, cd, chdir, command, compiler, delete, edit, echo, eval, execute, exit, file, function, grep, insert, list, last, move, make, mark, normal, open, perl, python, pwd, read, right, ruby, shell, silent, visual, write and others.
+All of these commands can be executed in the command mode.